Duke Batthyány Ferenc (1497-1566)

-He met his wife in the court of late King Louis II, a German lady called Svetkovics Katalin whom he married in 1524.
+He met his wife in the court of the late King Lajos (Louis) II, a German lady called Svetkovics Katalin whom he married in 1524.
 They had no children so they brought up their brother Boldizsár`s son, Kristóf.

 Kristóf was sent to the Royal Court to be educated but he proved too lazy and prodigal.
-So, they paid more attention to the other sons to the two sons of Kristóf called Gáspár and Boldizsár.
+So, they paid more attention to the other two sons of Kristóf called Gáspár and Boldizsár.

 Baron Forgách Ferenc knew him and he wrote the following about Batthyány Ferenc:

 ”He became famous during the knightly games of the Court as he was a very strong and well-built man.
 He has done no whatsoever famous things as a Duke of Croatia which rank had been given to him in King Louis` time.
 Yet, he has become all the more infamous because he was harassing and greedy nature against all his neighbors: he cared about nothing except enlarging his own property.”

 Batthyány Ferenc died on 28 or 29 November 1566 and was buried in the church of Németújvár.
 You can see his nicely carved tombstone in the picture which was made in 1569.